JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data: Results

 \subsection{Other annotation tools}

-To compare with other annotation models, we trained ESP \citep{li2024ensemble} and MIST \citep{goldman2023annotating} on each of the datasets.
+We selected three recent annotation tools to provide a comparative evaluation for JESTR: ESP \citep{li2024ensemble}, MIST \citep{goldman2023annotating} and CMSSP \citep{chen2024cmssp}.
+ESP and MIST are recent representative methods in the mol-to-spec and spec-to-mol categories, respectively, following the approach of explicit generation of intermediate forms, while CMSSP is the only model other than JESTR that matches spectrum and candidates directly in the embedding space.

 The ESP model utilizes a GNN-based molecular encoder and an MLP on the molecular fingerprint.
 ESP is trained to learn a weighting between the molecular and fingerprint representations to predict the spectra.
 The best ESP performing model on rank@1 was the version that utilized the fingerprint and modeled peak co-dependencies, ESP MLP-PD.
 MIST first assigns chemical formulas to peaks within each spectrum using SIRIUS \citep{duhrkop2019sirius}, and represents a spectrum as a set of chemical formulas.
 MIST trains a transformer model to learn peak embeddings and to predicts fingerprint.
 MIST also featurizes pairwise neutral losses and predicts substructure fragments as an auxiliary task.
-We ran both MIST and ESP on all three datasets, and confirmed the results with the respective teams.
+CMSSP is similar to JESTR in utilizing contrastive learning in a joint embedding space, but utilizes a discriminator function based on the dot product.